“When I was poor, everyone mocked me,” Tortoise thought. “Now they only pretend to like me, but I’ll teach them a lesson.”

 “That will teach them!”
 Tortoise said, laughing.
 “They won’t pretend to like me anymore!”

 Inspired by: Folk Stories From Southern Nigeria by Elphinstone Dayrell.

 Notes: This is a continuation of Tortoise and the King's Drum.
-To find out what happens next, see: Tortoise and the Breadfruit-Tree.
+In the original story, Tortoise them demands that the king give him something else, which leads to this story: Tortoise and the Breadfruit-Tree.